Free Shipping | 30 Day Returns | Mix & Match Sitewide

 Inspect products thoroughly before returning to service.

 Note: Machine washing may cause fading and softening of the webbing and may reduce the useful service life of the product.
 Be sure to inspect your washed products thoroughly before use.
-If you have any further question please contact KwikSafety Customer Happiness service (P): (980)-819-5200 or (E): sales@KwikSafety.com
+If you have any further questions, please contact KwikSafety's Customer Happiness service (P): (980)-819-5200 or (E): sales@KwikSafety.com

 Our harnesses are universal sizing meaning they are one-size-fits-most and are therefore adjustable.<.p>